Consumer Medicine Information

 If there is any leak of Monofer at the injection site it may cause irritation of the

-skin or a brown discolouration of the skin.
+skin or a brown discolouration at the injection site.
+Discolouration in other areas

 Tell your doctor as soon as possible if you do not feel well while you are receiving